-The said report from Bain & Company tells us a little on how to do that.
+How to create an ecosystem of services?
+The insight from Bain & Company tells us a little on how to do that.
 Customers are interested in getting their cars or home equipment repaired, payments settled, safe driving habits rewarded, homes monitored and damages reported.
 They would like to have health checkups and personal online diagnostics, plus expert guidance during treatment and recovery.

 For the win